-The NSF funded Center for High Energy X-ray sciences CHEXS at CHESS regularly offers workshop that introduce students, early career scientists and postdocs to X-ray techniques with lectures and hands on training.
-Some recent examples of workshops are here:
+The NSF funded Center for High Energy X-ray Sciences (CHEXS) at CHESS regularly offers workshop that introduces students, postdocs, and early career scientists to X-ray techniques with lectures and hands on training.

 2020 PREM X-ray Absorption Spectroscopy and EXAFS Workshop

 High Energy X-ray Techniques (HEXT) workshop 2020